AVIM building Antelope Valley Indian Museum

 Annual Native American Celebration

-Antelope Valley Indian Museum hosts an annual Native American Celebration in October every year.
+Save the date!
+Antelope Valley Indian Museum will host the annual Native American Celebration on October 19 and 20, 2024.
 The event features Native dancers, storytellers, and artists.

 HomeVisiting InformationCalendar of EventsEducation